 Definition:

-Full Variability Language (FVL) is a type of language that offers more freedom in control logic but introduces more risks related to systematic errors.
-Think of standard PLC programming languages.
+Full Variability Language (FVL) is a IEC 61508 and IEC 61511 programming category that include language that offers maximum freedom in control logic but introduces more risks related to systematic errors.
+Think of the standard PLC programming process.
+This should be used only if the standardized pre-configured safety function blocks are not sufficient.

 Key Points: